rouxxi/HIPAY_challenge/README.md

 ## How it is build

- Create with the concept of `Mobile First`
+ The app is build with the concept of `Mobile First`
- All the project is in a container of 2 image docker

 ### front
  Build with React